macro187/hotbox/readme.md

 containers are equipped with:

 - The *hotbox* tools
-- Configured using the `hotbox-setup-` scripts
+- Configured using hotbox setup scripts
 - Basic command line tools including `git`, `vim`, etc.
 - `man` and man pages
 - An unpriviledged user matching the host user's name, uid, and gid